 Gel shoe inserts are not permitted, but shoes constructed with gel heels are allowed and must be removed and screened.So if you're gellin' like Magellan, don't expect to get to replicate his impressive travel itinerary.

 11 Random Observations From the Jack Daniel's Distillery Tour

 11 Great Moments in Police Blotter History, Part Two

 11 Most Ironically Banned Books Of All Time

-11 Most Stolen Road Signs In the U.S.
+11 Most Depressing Place Names In the US

 Archive of all Travel lists